If you’ve ever found yourself in a really busy campground, you’ll know that desperate need to get away from people and step deeper into nature.

 While you might not need all the tutorials, increasing your DIY and survival knowledge can help you when you’re heading out to a remote location.
 It will boost your confidence should you find yourself without a certain resource because you’ll be motivated to find a solution to get it.

-Remember To Leave No Trace
+Remember The Leave No Trace Policy

 While you’re making use of natural resources, you need to remember to leave no trace in the area in which you’re camping.
 How you find your primitive camping spot is how you should leave it when you pack up your tent and other camping gear to head back home.